Yvesvc/LLM-assisted-evaluation/README.md

 # LLM-Assisted Evaluation

 This repo provides a quickstart to build your own LLM-assisted evaluation.
 More specifically, it features 3 examples using the RAGAS, TruLens and DeepEval frameworks.
-If you want to read more about this subject, please check out the article I wrote.
+If you want to read more about this subject, please check out the article I wrote https://medium.com/@yvesvancraenendonck/how-to-evaluate-your-chatbot-a21bc4191bcb.

 ## How to run the examples